The Cost of Inflation: Model

-\paragraph{Large-economy asynchrony.} Finally, we impose a standard large-economy condition: price adjustments are sufficiently dispersed across firms (no first-order synchronization), so cross-sectional averages at date $t$ can be replaced by expectations under the stationary cross-sectional distribution of waiting times induced by
+We further impose a standard large-economy condition: price adjustments are sufficiently dispersed across firms, with no first-order synchronization, so that cross-sectional averages at date $t$ can be replaced by expectations under the stationary cross-sectional distribution of waiting times induced by